norrid/DAEClean/README.md

 # DAEClean
 UPDATED *** Add-on for Blender 2.80

-Clean geometry imported as DAE - Remove doubles, recalculate normals and UV unwrap
+Clean geometry imported as DAE - Remove doubles, recalculate normals, UV unwrap and attempt to convert tris to quads

 This is useful if importing models from SketchUp to Blender as DAE